petter-holmberg/cpp-ref/concurrency.md

         }
     }

-The `.wait()` member function requires a `std::unique_lock` because it will unlock the associated mutex if the lambda returns false, put the current thread in a waiting state and re-lock it to check again once the `.notify_one()` member function has been called by the other thread.
+The `.wait()` member function call above requires a `std::unique_lock` because it will unlock the associated mutex if the lambda returns false, put the current thread in a waiting state and re-lock it to check again once the `.notify_one()` member function has been called by the other thread.

 A "plain" `.wait()` is a `.wait()` without the predicate argument.
 This is a low-level operation that should always be used in a loop, as it allows the current thread to wake up "spuriously" without a notification from another thread.
 [Williams12](#Willams12) §4.1.1